naoto-hikawa/RNAseq_tutorial/README.md

 This tutorial is perfect if:

 * you are just starting bioinformatics and you want to learn how to install necessary softwares
-* you want to replicate someone else's data on your own
+* you want to replicate someone else's data in house
 * you are currently paying to convert fastq into read count files but you want to do it for free
 * you have many samples you want to analyze and you want to do it fast & automatically